When Can I Enroll in Medicare?

 One of the nice things about the Medicare program is that Medicare recipients are not locked into a single plan forever.
 You can make changes to your plan during the Annual Election Period (AEP) that occurs in the fall of each year.

 From October 15 through December 7, you have the freedom and flexibility to adjust your Medicare benefits according to your own needs.
 During AEP, you can switch Medicare Advantage (MA) plans, switch Prescription Drug Plans, drop Original Medicare and enroll in a Medicare Advantage plan, or drop your MA plan and revert to Original Medicare.

 If you relocate and you’re unable to utilize your current Medicare benefits, or you lose your current coverage, you may be able to enroll in Medicare under Special Enrollment Period guidelines.
 These are designed to allow qualified individuals the chance to make changes to existing coverage or enroll in a different Medicare plan without penalty due to major life changes.

-To learn more about qualifying for Special Enrollment Periods or making changes during one of these periods, contact your plan manager.
+To learn more about qualifying for Special Enrollment Periods or making changes during one of these periods, try the Medicare Plan Finder.

 Compare your current Medicare plan to our recommendations – then choose the plan that gives you more of the things you want.